Rhomboid major muscle: Clinical significance

 If the rhomboid major is torn, wasted, or unable to contract, scapular instability may result.
 The implications of scapular instability caused by the rhomboid major include scapular winging during scapular protraction, excessive lateral rotation and depression of the scapula, as the antagonistic action by the rhomboid major is absent.
 With scapular instability, movement in the upper extremity is limited as the scapula cannot guide the desired movement of the arm and shoulders.
 Pain, discomfort, and limited range of motion of the shoulder are possible implications of scapular instability.

 Treatment for scapular instability may include surgery followed by physical therapy or occupational therapy.
 Physical therapy may consist of stretching and endurance exercises of the shoulder.
 Pilates and yoga have been also suggested as potential treatment and prevention of scapular instability.

 Other animals

 The muscles of the shoulder can be categorized into three topographic units: the scapulohumeral, axiohumeral, and axioscapular groups.
 Stretching from the spine to the scapula, rhomboid major forms part of the latter group together with rhomboid minor, serratus anterior, levator scapulae, and trapezius.
 The trapezius has evolved separately, but the other muscles in this group evolved from the first eight or ten ribs and the transverse processes of the cervical vertebrae (homologous to the ribs).
 Functional demands have resulted in the evolution of individual muscles from the basal unit formed by the serratus anterior.

-In primitive life forms, the main function of the axioscapular group is to control the movements of the vertebral border of the scapula: fibers concerned with the dorsal movement of scapula evolved into the rhomboids, those with ventral motion into serratus anterior, and those with cranial movements into levator scapulae.
+In early life forms, the main function of the axioscapular group is to control the movements of the vertebral border of the scapula: fibers concerned with the dorsal movement of scapula evolved into the rhomboids, those with ventral motion into serratus anterior, and those with cranial movements into levator scapulae.